Torres116/CSharp2Typescript/README.md

 ## 🚀 Key Features

-- Transforms C# POCOs / data models into TypeScript interfaces or classes
+- Transforms C# data models into TypeScript interfaces,types or classes
 - Keeps property names and structure
 - Useful for generating TypeScript types for API models